Contact

 About

-I am a social and cultural anthropologist conducting research on labour, mobility and migration issues.
-I earned my Ph.D. at the Max Weber Center for Advanced Cultural and Social Studies (Max-Weber-Kolleg der Universität Erfurt) with the thesis Peripheral labor mobilities: An ethnography of elder care work between the Former Yugoslavia and Germany.
-Based on ethnographic fieldwork the thesis depicts pattern of gendered mobility for labour, working and living arrangements and specific experiences that transform lives of live-in elder care workers who commute between the former Yugoslavia countries and German households.
+I am a social and cultural anthropologist researching on labour, mobility and migration issues.
+I earned my PhD at the Max Weber Center for Advanced Cultural and Social Studies (Max-Weber-Kolleg der Universität Erfurt) with the thesis Peripheral labour mobilities: An ethnography of elder care work between the Former Yugoslavia and Germany.
+Based on ethnographic fieldwork, the thesis depicts the pattern of gendered mobility for labour, working and living arrangements and specific experiences that transform the lives of live-in elder care workers who commute between the former Yugoslavia countries and German households.
+The thesis is published by Campus Verlag in 2022.

 Areas of Expertise and Interest